bytebase/bytebase.com/content/docs/tutorials/api.md

 ---
-title: Deploy schema migration with Bytebase API
+title: Deploy Schema Migration with Bytebase API
 author: Ningjing
 published_at: 2023/12/21 18:00
-feature_image: /content/docs/tutorials/api/banner.webp
+feature_image: /content/docs/tutorials/api/api-banner.webp
 tags: Tutorial
 integrations: General
-level: Intermediate
+level: Advanced
 estimated_time: '20 mins'
 description: "In this tutorial, you will execute a sample application that utilizes the Bytebase API to create a change.
 By following the instructions, you'll gain hands-on experience in running the application and initiating a change using the Bytebase API."
 ---